tech-med/medlearnity.com/src/content/blog/usmle-step-1-test-day-tips/index.md

 Medlearnity is your source for [USMLE Step 1 tutoring help](https://www.medlearnity.com/usmle-tutoring-step-1/).
 We're a physician-run company dedicated to helping medical students learn the core concepts and terminology necessary to pass [all stages of the USMLE exams](https://www.medlearnity.com/usmle/).
 Work one-on-one with our tutors via Zoom with the option to communicate via email with further questions.

 Take advantage of our personalized approach to exam preparation.
-[Start your free trial](https://www.medlearnity.com/start-here/) to learn more about our services today!
+[Start your free trial](https://www.medlearnity.com/start-here/) to learn more about our services today